Website relaunch without ranking loss: The complete guide

 1. Go-Live Checklist

-- [ ] All 301 redirects active and tested
+- [ ] All 301 redirects are active and tested

 - [ ] XML sitemap updated and submitted to Search Console